webdevjeffus/dungeons-of-olde/_posts/rules/0000-01-04-challenges.md

 {% include tables/challenges-table.html %}

+<p>Note that it is generally not necessary to roll for <em>Trivial</em> challenges, unless the task involves a <a href="#scaling-challenges">scaling challenge</a>, <a href="#critical-outcomes">critical outcomes</a> are possible, or the gamemaster judges the situation to be extremely tense and dramatic.
+In all other circumstances, you can treat an attempt at a <em>Trivial</em> challenge as an automatic success.</p>

 <h2 id="attempts">Attempts</h2>
 <p>When a hero tries to overcome a challenge, he makes an <strong>attempt</strong>.
 An attempt always includes a <strong>check roll</strong>, which determines <em>whether</em> he succeeds at the task, and it may require an <strong><a href="#effect-rolls">effect roll</a></strong>, which determines the <em>degree</em> of that success.</p>
 <p>Every attempt is made using <a href="{{site.baseurl}}/core-rules/characters/#stat-dice">stat dice</a> for the <a href="{{site.baseurl}}/core-rules/characters/#stats">Primary Stat</a> relevant to the nature of the challenge.
 For most tasks, there will be an applicable <a href="#skills">skill</a>, so the attempt will use the Check Stat for that skill.
 For example, a challenge calling for brute force uses a hero's Brawn dice, while a challenge requiring courage uses his Nerve dice.</p>